ionic-team/ionic-portals/website/docs/appflow/web/self-hosted.md

 - `commit-message`: The Git commit message, such as "Fix login bug."

 #### Deploy the Live Update
-Upon completion, you'll find the new live update in your App's Builds list in Appflow.
+Upon completion, you'll find the new live update in your app's Builds list in Appflow.
 From there, you can follow the standard Live Update flow of [assigning the build to a Live Update Channel](https://ionic.io/docs/appflow/deploy/deploy-live-update#assign-the-build-to-a-channel).